Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 ```
 ## Installation

 No SDK installation is required.
-Unzip the downloaded SDK files and copy them into the sample's "common" folder.
+Unzip the downloaded SDK files and copy them into the sample's "common/libs" folder.

 The demonstration must be run from an http server. localhost servers are acceptable.
 Examples of a suitable local server include IIS, Python or Node.js.
 This guide will briefly go over setting up a local server in Node.js.